huggingface/blog/tgi-messages-api.md

 Great, we now have a working endpoint!

->💡 By default, your endpoint will scale-to-zero after 15 minutes of idle time without any requests to optimize cost during periods of inactivity.
+>💡 When deploying with `huggingface_hub`, your endpoint will scale-to-zero after 15 minutes of idle time by default to optimize cost during periods of inactivity.
 Check out [the Hub Python Library documentation](https://huggingface.co/docs/huggingface_hub/guides/inference_endpoints) to see all the functionality available for managing your endpoint lifecycle.

 ## Using Inference Endpoints with OpenAI client libraries